13 Deserts

 Figure 13.3: In this image from the ISS, the Sierra Nevada Mountains are perpendicular to prevailing westerly winds, creating a rain shadow to the east (down in the image).
 Note the dramatic decrease in snow on the Inyo Mountains.

 Another type of desert is found in the rain shadow created from prevailing winds blowing over mountain ranges.
 As the wind drives air up and over mountains, atmospheric moisture is released as snow or rain.
 Atmospheric pressure is lower at higher elevations, causing the moisture-laden air to cool.
-Cool air holds less moisture than hot air, and occurs as the wind rises up the mountain.
-After releasing its moisture on the windward side of the mountains, the dry air descends on the leeward or downwind side of the mountains to create an arid region with little called a rain shadow.
-Examples of rain-shadow deserts include the Western Interior Desert of North America and of Chile, which is the Earth’s driest, warm desert.
+Cool air holds less moisture than hot air, and precipitation occurs as the wind rises up the mountain.
+After releasing its moisture on the windward side of the mountains, the dry air descends on the leeward or downwind side of the mountains to create an arid region with little precipitation called a rain shadow.
+Examples of rain-shadow deserts include the Western Interior Desert of North America and Atacama Desert of Chile, which is the Earth’s driest, warm desert.

 Video 13.1: Rain shadow.